-In the ‘assessment phase’ we try to get to know you as best we can.
+In the ‘assessment’ phase we gather information and try to get to know you as best we can.
 We will ask you questions to understand how the difficulties you face came to be.
-If you would like a friend or family member to share information with us then we would be happy to talk to them too.

 In the ‘formulation phase’ we work with you to build up an explanation of why the problems started, what’s keeping those problems going and most importantly what we can do to help.

 The ‘intervention phase’ will be tailored to you based on the formulation we have developed.
 We will teach you the skills you need to overcome the difficulties you are facing.
 We are all trained in Cognitive Behavioural Therapy (CBT) which scientific studies have shown is one of the most effective psychological therapies (for more information see our page explaining CBT).
 However, we also know a number of other evidence-based therapies.
-For example, Dialectical Behavioural Therapy (DBT), Acceptance & Commitment Therapy (ACT) Compassion Focused Therapy (CFT) & Schema Therapy.
+In particular, we use Acceptance & Commitment Therapy (ACT) & Compassion Focused Therapy (CFT).